 Job prospects Cook in Northwest Territories

-Job opportunities for Cooks (NOC 6322) are fair in Northwest Territories over the next 3 years.
+Job opportunities for Cooks (NOC 6322) are limited in Northwest Territories over the next 3 years.
 These job prospects are also applicable to people working as a cook.

 Job opportunities in Northwest Territories

-The employment outlook will be fair for Cooks (NOC 6322) in Northwest Territories for the 2019-2021 period.
+The employment outlook will be limited for Cooks (NOC 6322) in Northwest Territories for the 2021-2023 period.

 The following factors contributed to this outlook:

 - Employment growth will lead to a few new positions.

 - Not many positions will become available due to retirements.

 - There are several unemployed workers with recent experience in this occupation.

 - High employee turnover in this occupation could lead to additional employment opportunities.

 - Due to the seasonal nature of this occupation, employment opportunities may vary depending on the time of the year.